 Will these changes affect the names of courses?

 Changes to names of courses will be determined by leadership in the new colleges and school.
-No changes in course names will take place prior to July 2, 2018.

 Will my credit hours be accepted by the new college?